VFrancescon/hcoil_pkg/README.md

 ## Usage

 The [field](launch/field_launch.py) spins up a field node that subscribes to the "magfield" topic.
 The same node then publishes VI messages to all the PSUs connected, which are configured in the same launch file.
-The currently applied field can be fetched using the "ComputeField" service.
+The currently applied field can be fetched using the "compute_magnetic_field" service.

 ### Publish field